Zachmd14/real-dotfiles/README.md

 # Real-Dotfiles
 my arch .config files
-### Please read  and understand the what is conatined in the file, dont just clone them, that will probably not work !
+### Please read  and understand what is contained in the files, dont just clone them, that will probably not work !